QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Methodology

 where $\Delta \beta_s(p)=\beta_s(p) - \overline{\beta}_s$, and

 Here we do not consider the higher order moments assuming their contribution can be significantly reduced with a proper choice of pivot value of $\overline{\beta}_s $ \citep{Rotti:2021,Vacher:2023}.
-In principle, due to the non-Gaussian distribution of the synchrotron spectral index, achieving high accuracy requires adding more moments, especially where the spectral index deviates further from its pivot value.
+In principle, since spatial distribution of the synchrotron spectral index is non-Gaussian, achieving high accuracy in synchrotron modelling using moment expansion requires adding more moments, especially where the spectral index deviates further from its pivot value.
 However, this also requires deprojection of higher-order moments to reduce bias in the moments we aim to recover.
 Given the sensitivities of the data used here, this would introduce a noise penalty.
 Therefore, we restrict our moment expansion up to the first order.